 This is also the case in Queen's Blade Grimoire, except that, besides speaking English, the characters also uses Hebrew, of all languages, for some reason.

-Vague Age/Suspiciously Vague Age: According with Hans (The avatar of Hobby Japan), most of the human characters doesn't have established ages.
-The only exceptions to this are Cattleya (she's about 29-32) and her son Rana (7 years old) and from the non-human side we have Echidna (about 500), Alleyne (1000), Nowa (about 17), Ymir (60-70) and Eilin (50 years).
+Vague Age: According with Hans (The avatar of Hobby Japan), most of the human characters doesn't have established ages.
+The only exceptions to this are Cattleya (she's about 29-32), her son Rana (7 years old) and Aldra (12 years,albeit her real age is about 20 in the original series and 21 in Rebellion as she won two previous tournaments before, so she's ruling the Continent for about 8 years) and from the non-human side we have Echidna (about 500), Alleyne (1000), Nowa (about 17), Ymir (60-70) and Eilin (50 years).
 This doesn't include the angels like Nanael and Hachiel, who are possibly inmortals.
 Oddly enough, in the Spiral Chaos games, the original characters Cute, Jean, Maron and Aruta looks older than 15 but not older than 19.

 Wardrobe Malfunction: The DVD version of the anime applies logic to everyone's outfits - which is to say, if their nipples would slip at a given point, they do.